from small one page howto to huge articles all in one place

 tzh_timecnt

-each one tells which of the different types of "local time" types
+each one tells which of the different types of local time types

 tzh_typecnt

-these structures are defined as follows:
+entries, each defined as follows:

 struct ttinfo {

-long tt_gmtoff;
+int32_t tt_gmtoff;

-unsigned int tt_abbrind;
+unsigned char tt_abbrind;

 };